Welcome - Director of Development

 1. Financial Aid

 Students who have been academically accepted for enrollment can apply for tuition assistance through the Financial Aid Endowment program.
 All families are welcome to apply for aid.
-However, Jesuit’s financial aid program is designed to provide tuition relief for lower income or disadvantaged families, and assistance is granted solely on need-based circumstances.
+Jesuit’s financial aid program is designed to provide tuition relief for lower income or disadvantaged families, and assistance is granted solely on need-based circumstances.
+In recent years, about 30% of the Jesuit student body has received financial aid annually.

-The Jesuit High School Saint Ignatius Scholar Program is a merit-based tuition assistance program designed to attract and retain students of exceptional scholastic ability whose scores on the High School Placement Test (HSPT) are in the top 1-2% nationwide.
+Jesuit High School's Saint Ignatius Scholar Program, established in 2014, is a merit-based tuition assistance program designed to attract and retain students of exceptional scholastic ability whose scores on the High School Placement Test (HSPT) are in the top 2% nationwide.
 In addition, qualified students will be evaluated on the basis of character, faith, service, and need.
+(Click here for a Jesuit website story about the school's Ignatius Scholars.)

-While the Ignatian Scholar awards are separate from and, in some cases, supplementary to Jesuit’s need-based financial aid awards, the financial need of those who qualify for Ignatian Scholarships, relative to that of other Ignatian Scholar qualifiers, is one of several factors in the final decision.
+While the Ignatius Scholar awards are separate from and, in some cases, supplementary to Jesuit’s need-based financial aid awards, the financial need of those who qualify for Ignatius Scholarships, relative to that of other Ignatius Scholar qualifiers, is one of several factors in the final decision.

 The endowment provides the school with a permanent fund or source of income.
 The money donated for Jesuit’s Financial Aid Endowment is invested, and each year the proceeds from the investment interest are used to fund the school’s financial aid program without sacrificing the principal investment.